Has your job become a pain in the…wrist?

 Filing workers comp for carpal tunnel can give you the time you need to recover.

 There are some parts of your body that you never pay attention to…unless they’re bothering you.
 The carpal tunnel in your wrist is one of those parts.

 Carpal tunnel syndrome is one of the most common work-related injuries among American workers.
 And if you’ve ever experienced the pain, numbness, tingling, or discomfort of this condition, you know that it can be very difficult to maintain the same quality of life at work or at home.

-But can you file a carpal tunnel workers comp claim?
-Is carpal tunnel syndrome covered by workers compensation?
-In this article, we’ll address these questions (and a few more) to give you a better understanding of carpal tunnel and workers compensation.
+But can you get workers comp for carpal tunnel?
+In this article, we’ll address these questions (and a few more) to give you a better understanding of the relationship between carpal tunnel and workers compensation.

 What Is Carpal Tunnel Syndrome?